 This module offers an introduction to linear dynamic systems and signals, and introduces you to methods including differential and difference equations, state description, convolution and integral transformations.
 The descriptions it provides extend to systems functioning in other domains, such as mechanical or thermal systems.
 In your team project, you and your team mates will design and develop a mechatronic system: a mini Segway that has to navigate a prefixed track.
 This module will equip you with the basics of signal theory, which you will look at more closely in module 8.

 - 7A: Device Physics: In this module you will get familiar with the physics necessary to understand and design components for electric and electronic systems, including sensors and other transducers.
 The course covers quantum mechanics, transducers, accelerometers, solar cells, transistors, elementary optics and solid state devices as used in microelectronics.
 You will be offered a choice of different projects.

-- 7B: Computer Networks for EE: In this module you will explore communications networks and their applications, and engage in detailed discussion of computer and component hardware and software.
+- 7B: Network Systems for EE: In this module you will explore communications networks and their applications, and engage in detailed discussion of computer and component hardware and software.
 The central theme of this module is the Internet.

 Have you ever wondered about the technology behind a phone call?
 In this module you will learn how to represent information as a signal to allow transmission, reception and processing.
 You will be taught how to describe signal properties and how the choice of a suitable signal is influenced by: 1) the type of information, 2) properties of the transmission medium, 3) required performance, 4) hardware considerations, such as complexity and power consumption, and 5) possible coexistence with other systems.